The Great British Sewing Bee is back! Here's everything you need to know

 When is The Great British Sewing Bee 2024 on TV?

-The tenth series of the Sewing Bee will be on our screens on Tuesday 21 May at 9pm on BBC One and available to stream on BBC iPlayer.
+The tenth series of the Sewing Bee started on Tuesday 21 May at 9pm on BBC One and available to stream on BBC iPlayer.
+Don't worry – if you missed the first few episodes, you can catch up on BBC iPlayer.

-There will then be a new episode of the Sewing Bee every Tuesday at the same time for nine more weeks.
+There is a new episode of the Sewing Bee every Tuesday at the same time.

 The Great British Sewing Bee announced the news of the new series on their Instagram page, with a picture of Esme, Patrick and new presenter Kiell, alongside the caption:"The Bee is back.